UseHover/hover-docs/hover-runner.md

 # Hover Runner (Previously Tester App)

 Hover runner is a lightweight app that allows you to test actions on a real Android device and SIM card.
-You can visit your Hover dashboard to download a precompiled APK.
+You can visit your Hover dashboard to download a precompiled APK or build it yourself from [source](https://github.com/UseHover/RunnerV2).
 Once installed on a device you must login with the same credentials as the Hover dashboard.

 <div class="call-out call-out-info">
     <p>Hover Runner is in beta release.
 Please contact us via the chat button below or at <a target="_blank" href="mailto:support@usehover.com">support@usehover.com</a> if you have questions about the app.</p>